 World Jewish Relief was established to rescue refugees from Nazi Europe in 1933, and today our charity is committed to helping refugees rebuild their lives, particularly through employment programmes.

-In 2015 we created and began implementing the Specialist Training and Employment Programme (STEP) providing personalised support for refugees who have recently arrived in the UK, enabling them to gain regular and sustainable employment.
+In 2016 we began the Specialist Training and Employment Programme (STEP) in the UK, providing personalised support for resettled refugees, enabling them to enter regular and sustainable employment.

 The bespoke programme is adapted to each individual's needs and helps refugees gain language skills, qualifications and training, as well as providing one-to-one assistance in CV writing, interview skills, finding work or setting up their own business.